Looking for the best things to do in the Blue Mountains? Don’t miss our mini-guide with everything you’ll need to know, including how to get there!

 While you’re in the city, don’t miss out this great list of the best free things to do in Sydney.

-Now that we’ve convinced you to take a trip out there, you’ll need to know the best way to get to the Blue Mountains.
+Now that we’ve convinced you to take a day trip to the Blue Mountains, you’ll need to know the best way to get to there.

 Depending on your budget and style, you have three options.

-There are a few train stations and small country towns that span the Blue Mountains, but the one that seems to be the best starting point and transport hub is Katoomba.
+There are a few train stations and small country towns that span the Blue Mountains, but the one that seems to be the best starting point and transport hub is on the main street in Katoomba.

 If you have the luxury of your own wheels, the drive to the Blue Mountains only takes 90 minutes.
 From Sydney, take the Western Motorway (M4) to the Great Western Hwy (A32), which will lead you to Katoomba.

-If you really don’t want to deal with driving in Australia or taking public transit, there are also plenty of options for bus tours to the Blue Mountains that leave from Sydney, such as this popular one for AUS$89.
+If you really don’t want to deal with driving in Australia or taking public transit, there are also plenty of options for Blue Mountains tours that leave from Sydney, such as this popular one.

 There are countless outdoor adventures and trails to experience that couldn’t fit into one guide, so don’t be afraid to be spontaneous once you get there to discover more history, sights, and lookouts that you might not have heard of before.